-Joanne has just released her book “The Fifth Position, A Guide for Developing Intercultural Resiliency and Pluralism”.
-This has been a longstanding goal since obtaining her MA degree in Religious Studies in 2003.
+Joanne has also been actively presenting her workshop Developing Intercultural Resiliency to practitioners in both Calgary and Kingston, ON.
+This workshop accompanies her book “The Fifth Position, A Guide for Developing Intercultural Resiliency and Pluralism”, released in Dec.
+2017.
+This book was a longstanding goal since obtaining her MA degree in Religious Studies in 2003.
 Joanne’s research for her degree focused on the ways that the building blocks of resiliency could be used to build bridges between positions of difference, including expanding one’s worldview and becoming a pluralist in therapy.
 In addition Joanne researched the historical sticky relationship between religion and psychology and reviewed the current trends towards including both spirituality and culture as a topic in therapy.
 Expanding on this line of thinking, Joanne proposed that the therapist take a modified pluralist view using resiliency to include religion as a topic in therapy.

 Joanne Ginter, M.A., Registered Psychologist, has over 35 years of direct clinical experience working with adults, children and families in a variety of counselling and school settings.
 She is a registered psychologist in Alberta Canada, having two graduate degrees, one in Psychology and the other in Religious Studies.
 Joanne is a supervisor for residents completing their licensing requirements for the College of Alberta Psychologists, students completing their MA in psychology and staff working in various clinical areas.
 Joanne is a member of the Canadian Psychologist’s Association, an Associate Member of the American Psychologist’s Association and Play Therapy Canada (Certified Play Therapist and Supervisor).
 She continues to promote the development of front line therapists by actively developing and presenting training workshops.
 Joanne’s current focus will be the promotion of the workshop “Developing Intercultural Resiliency and Pluralism” that parallels the release of her book, The Fifth Position.